Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: The (non-compact) (3+1)-TQFT

+Let us illustrate the construction on two 4-manifolds: \begin{example} The 4-manifold $S^3\times S^1$ is obtained by attaching successively exactly one~0,~1,~3 and~4-handle.
+The 0-handle introduces a tendril $\Gamma_0$ in $S^3$ times the global dimension $\zeta$.
+The 1-handle will glue the two ends of $\Gamma_0$ and turn it into a circle in $S^1\times S^2$ which goes around the $S^1$, with a coupon colored by $\gm$.
+The 3-handle will cut this circle and introduce a cutting morphism, which for $P_\unit$ is the composition of $\eta$ and $\varepsilon$.
+Finally, the 4-handle will evaluate this skein in $S^3$ using the modified trace,

+The topology of the ambient 3-manifolds is read in the green part, i.e., we go from the empty 3-manifold to $S^3$ to $S^2\times S^1$ to $S^3$ to the empty.

+If we do not suppose that $\cat$ is chromatic compact, we can simply remove the 0-handle and the 4-cobordism $S^3\times S^1$ minus a ball maps the tendril $\Gamma_0$ to $\mt(\eta \circ \varepsilon \circ \gm)$, i.e., to the scalar $\lambda$ such that $\varepsilon \circ\gm = \lambda \varepsilon$. \end{example} \begin{example} The 4-manifold $\CP^2$ is obtained by attaching successively exactly one 0, 2 and 4-handle.
+Again the 0-handle introduces $\zeta$ times the tendril $\Gamma_0$ in $S^3$.
+The 2-handle is attached along a 1-framed unknot and introduces its meridian in red in the surgered manifold.
+This manifold is $S^3$ and the meridian is a $(-1)$-framed unknot.
+It is turned blue using the tendril and the 4-handle will evaluate this skein in $S^3$ using the modified trace,

-\end{proof} We now extract (even in the non-compact case) two scalar invariants of $4$-manifolds: $\TSkein_\cat(W,T)$ for manifolds with an admissible graph in the boundary and $\dot\TSkein_\cat(W)$ for connected closed 4-manifolds. \begin{definition} Let $W$ be an oriented compact 4-manifolds with no closed components.
-A $\cat$-ribbon graph $T\subset(-\partial W)$ is \emph{admissible} if for each component $M$ of $-\partial W$, $T\cap M$ is admissible i.e.\ if $T$ represents an admissible skein of $\TSkein_\cat(-\partial W)$ (where the minus sign is for opposite orientation).
-If $T\subset(-\partial W)$ is admissible then define the invariant where $\wt W$ is $W$ seen as a cobordism from $-\partial W$ to $\emptyset$. \end{definition} \begin{definition} Let $W$ be a connected closed 4-manifold.
-Define where $\dot W=W\setminus B^4$ is a once punctured $W$. \end{definition} If $\cat$ is chromatic compact, by definition of the maps $\chi_{M,\Sp^0}$ (see Figure \ref{F:birth}), we have for any closed connected 4-manifold $W$:
+Again in the non-compact, we remove the 0-handle and the 4-cobordism $\CP^2$ minus a ball maps the tendril $\Gamma_0$ to $\Delta_-$. \end{example} We now extract (even in the non-compact case) two scalar invariants of $4$-manifolds: $\TSkein_\cat(W,T)$ for manifolds with an admissible graph in the boundary and $\dot\TSkein_\cat(W)$ for connected closed 4-manifolds. \begin{definition} Let $W$ be an oriented compact 4-manifolds with no closed components.
+A $\cat$-ribbon graph $T\subset(-\partial W)$ is \emph{admissible} if for each component $M$ of $-\partial W$, $T\cap M$ is admissible, i.e., if $T$ represents an admissible skein of $\TSkein_\cat(-\partial W)$ (where the minus sign is for opposite orientation).
+If $T\subset(-\partial W)$ is admissible, then define the invariant